This article is based on my medical research to understand my experience with this health condition and share the knowledge with others.

 He did a nerve conduction study, which involved sending electrical impulses through my nerves.
-The purpose of this test was to measure the speed that the impulses passed through my median nerve in my hands to my brain and back again.
+That test measured how fast the impulses passed through my median nerve to my brain and back again.1

 When the ligaments around the wrist are inflamed from stress, they squeeze the carpal tunnel.
 That pressure disturbs the nerves, causing numbness and pain.
 I never had pain, but my hand would get numb.

 I learned later that many other health conditions could mimic Carpal Tunnel Syndrome, and I'll talk about that later in this article.

 My doctor said that if I didn’t have it fixed, each time my hand got numb, the nerves might die a little, and eventually, they may never recover.